Persistent low income

 The data shows that, before housing costs:

-- among children, those in Asian households (22%) were the most likely to be in persistent low income, followed by those in households in the mixed ethnic group (21%)
+- among children, those in Asian households (21%) were the most likely to be in persistent low income, followed by those in households in the Black ethnic group (16%)

 - children in white households (9%) were the least likely to be in persistent low income

-- among working-age adults, those in households in the Asian (12%) and mixed (15%) ethnic groups were more likely to be in persistent low income than those in white households (7%)
+- among working-age adults, those in households in the Asian (14%) and black (12%) ethnic groups were more likely to be in persistent low income than those in mixed ethnicity households (6%) and white households (7%)

 - among pensioners, 11% of those in white households were living in persistent low income